RobScottLLC/eazy-project-management/readme.txt

 3. You can add a project just like you would a post.
 It probably uses your themes\' single.php template to display the content.
 4. All projects.
 5. Single Project being displayed to admin.
 6. Single Project being displayed to logged in user with name matching selected client.
-5. Single Project not being displayed to everyone else.
+7. Single Project not being displayed to everyone else.

+== Changelog ==
+= 1.1 =
+* Update rjs_eazy_client_content functions if/else statement to include else block for all content that is not an ezproject post type.
+This should provide more control for the content filter.

+= 1.0 =
+* Initial version of plugin.